gadget78/Evernode-Deploy-Monitor/README.md

 so when module is ran,

-it 1st sends `xahSetupamount` amount to activate the account (setting this to 0 will skip this stage, be carefule if account isnt already registered),
+it 1st sends `xahSetupamount` amount to activate the account (setting this to 0 will skip this stage, be careful if account isn't already registered),

 it then sets the trustline, (this is skipped if `evrSetupamount` / `evrSetupAmount_rep is set to 0 )